Clinical Trials and Screening: What You Need to Know

-- Phase III trials are randomized, controlled multicenter trials involving large patient groups of 300-3,000.
+- Phase III trials are randomized, controlled multicenter trials involving large groups of 300-3,000 patients.
 The study drug or treatment is given to this larger group to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.

 - Phase IV trials are conducted to further evaluate the long-term safety and effectiveness of a treatment.
 They usually take place after the treatment has been approved for standard use and involve up to several thousand people.

 After a clinical trial is completed, researchers analyze the data before making decisions about the meaning of the findings and further testing.
 They will determine whether to move on to the next phase or, especially after a Phase III trial, whether the results have medical importance.

 Results are often published in scientific journals that are reviewed by experts to ensure the analysis and conclusions are solid.
 The results may be featured by the media and discussed by patient advocacy groups before they are published.